 Israel doubles number of Palestinian prisoners to 10,000 in two weeks

-Since October 7, Israel has arrested 4,000 labourers from Gaza and about 960 people in the occupied West Bank, Palestinian officials say.
+Since October 7, Israel has arrested 4,000 labourers from Gaza and more than 1,000 people in the occupied West Bank, Palestinian officials say.

 Ramallah, occupied West Bank – Israel has arrested so many Palestinians in the two weeks since the start of its bombardment of the besieged Gaza Strip that it has doubled the number of Palestinians in its custody.